melamory1blimm/Loop-extrusion/README.md

 The code includes:

-- fitting of experimental CTCF- and cohesin-associated loop-length distributions;
+- analysis of experimental CTCF- and cohesin-associated loop-length distributions;
 - construction of aggregate Hi-C fountains;
 - anisotropic Gaussian fitting of fountain geometry;
-- numerical fitting of a mechanistic loop-extrusion model;
+- numerical fitting of a mechanistic loop-extrusion model to Hi-C fountains;
-- estimation of correlations between the two extruded loop arms;
+- estimation of correlations between the two extruded arms;
-- enhancer and promoter annotation around fountain bases.
+- enhancer annotation around fountain bases;
 - stochastic simulations of one-sided and two-sided loop extrusion;

 ---